 By comparison, the subject property is substantially larger in size and is presently vacant.
 This parcel presents a unique opportunity for redevelopment by a single corporate user.
 Given its acreage and undeveloped status, it merits special consideration from a planning/zoning standpoint relative to all other properties within the Limited Business district which have very different development characteristics (i.e., small sites developed with buildings).
 The subject property also does not directly abut any residential uses.
 There are residential uses on the south side of Van Nostrand Avenue across from the southern boundary of the subject property, but given the site's size and width at its southern end, there is ample room to require significant setbacks and buffering from these closest residential uses.
-The ability to provide such separation and to allow additional development on portions of the site away from residential uses provides an opportunity to advance a new zoning classification for this property, with its own regulations intended for a larger-scale redevelopment project.
+The ability to provide such separation and to allow additional development on portions of the site away from residential uses provides an opportunity to advance a new master plan/zoning classification for this property, with its own regulations intended for a larger-scale redevelopment project.
+At the same time, given its close proximity to the Palisades Interstate Park and associated cliffs to the east, any new master plan/zone designation must be sensitive to this historic resource and any new height, bulk and other development standards should be designed so as to protect the Palisades viewshed.

 Among the reasons to explore the potential for larger-scale - and taller (i.e., greater than 35 feet) - buildings for the subject property is the growing evidence that sprawling low-rise single-user corporate campuses with expansive parking fields have become outmoded in New Jersey.
 Taller buildings with open floor plans and cutting-edge architecture are highly valued by modern high-tech, biotech and financial/professional services corporations and also preferred by the next generation of workers who are more likely to live in or near urban areas.
-Also, there is growing interest in the sustainability benefits of taller development due to the ability to maximize natural light, reduce the amount of impervious coverage on a property and provide greater amounts of open space.
-Properly crafted zoning regulations can allow for larger-scale development, such as a major headquarters of a global corporation, that furthers the welfare of the community without creating substantial detrimental impacts on the community.
+Also, taller development can serve to maximize natural light, reduce the amount of impervious coverage on a property and provide greater amounts of open space.
+Properly crafted zoning regulations can allow for larger-scale development, such as a major headquarters of a global corporation, that furthers the general welfare without creating substantial detrimental impacts on surrounding areas or the community-at-large.

 Meanwhile, there is a need for an improved regulatory scheme for the provisions of buffers and landscaping as well.
 As described in Chapter III, the 2009 Master Plan Reexamination noted that "buffers are of particular significance" along the Sylvan Avenue corridor and determined that "requiring front yard landscaping would enhance the overall image and streetscape along Sylvan Avenue."
 The Master Plan Reexamination also emphasized that "introduction of a maximum impervious coverage standard would assure landscaping and green space as part of any future development."
+In addition, buffering along Hudson Terrace, across from which to the east is the Palisades Interstate Parkway and Palisades Interstate Park, is similarly important.